jacoobwang/vino/README.md

 }
 ```

-If you use apache ,just open rewrite module is ok.Vino user .htaccess file.
+> If you run in apache server ,just open rewrite module.Vino user .htaccess file.

-4,At last, you should open your browser visit http://localhost/

-So ,congratulations，it's worked!

-and i also support examples like login and reg function in the UserCrontoller.

 ## Documentation